Pediatric Nutrition Counseling for Kids and Families

 Once you’ve booked an appointment, we’ll send you forms to fill out prior to your session.

-Before your first session, you’ll reach out to your insurance company to confirm your in-network benefits (if you have Blue Cross Blue Shield) or out-of-network benefits (if you have Aetna, Cigna, United Healthcare, or another insurer).
-Most Blue Cross Blue Shield Plans cover nutrition services in full, but it’s always best to check.
+Before your first session, you’ll reach out to your insurance company to confirm your in-network benefits (if you have Blue Cross Blue Shield or Aetna health insurance) or out-of-network benefits (if you have Cigna, United Healthcare, or another insurer).

 Have your initial nutrition counseling session